 Mourning Those We Lost in 2007

-: Bam Bam Bigelow, Mike Awesome, Bad News Brown, Ernie Ladd, Arnold Skaaland, Sherri Martel, Nancy Benoit, Chris Benoit, Tor Kamata, Karl Gotch, Bronko Lubich Brian Adams, The Missing Link, Billy Darnell, Enrique Torres, and The Fabulous Moolah.
+In Order of Pictures: Bam Bam Bigelow, Mike Awesome, Bad News Brown, Ernie Ladd, Arnold Skaaland, Sherri Martel, Nancy Benoit, Chris Benoit, Tor Kamata, Karl Gotch, Bronko Lubich Brian Adams, The Missing Link, Billy Darnell, Enrique Torres, and The Fabulous Moolah.

 Others Who Left Us This Year: Flash Barker, Cowboy Lang, Bob Luce, Jim Melby, Tracey Richards, Ray Stern, Black Shadow, Angel Azteca, Cocoa Samoa, Abe Coleman, Sonny Myers, Sandy Barr, El Caballero Rojo, Princess Tona Tomah, Boogie Woogie Brown, Biff Wellington, Lita Marez, Ronnie P. Gossett, Frank Fozo, Frank Butcher, Karloff Lagarde, Isak Rain, El Gran Markus, Dave Sheldon, and Mr. Gillis.